dekeyrej/ansible/docs/microk8s.md

 - Improve cloud-init templating for MicroK8s base images
 - Replace certificate patching once MicroK8s supports modern key usages
 - Add validation role to verify Vault–Kubernetes integration

+---

+### In `vault.md`
+Vault is provisioned via Ansible and integrated with MicroK8s for Kubernetes-based authentication.
+See microk8s.md for cluster setup and secretmanager.md for secrets templating and consumption.

+### In `microk8s.md`
+This role configures MicroK8s to authenticate with Vault and enables secrets encryption via Vault Transit.
+See vault.md for Vault provisioning and secretmanager.md for secrets usage patterns.

+### In `secretmanager.md`
+Secrets are encrypted using Vault Transit and consumed by microservices deployed in MicroK8s.
+See vault.md for encryption setup and microk8s.md for cluster integration.